christine-M9/Animal-characters/README.md

   ## Description:
 <!-- This project is able to display the following using THE GET REQUEST. -->

-   1.Making a GET request to the following endpoint to retrieve the character data.
+   1. Making a GET request to the following endpoint to retrieve the character data.
  GET /characters

 Example Response: